 If you’re asked to “discuss” or “analyze” something (for example, “Discuss the effects of the Enlightenment on the French Revolution), it means you need to treat a specific aspect of a broad topic.
 It is important, in these cases, to stick to the specific focus of the prompt: don’t talk about the Enlightenment itself or other aspects of the French Revolution.
 You must confine your paper solely to the specific relationship between the two.

-When thinking about your structure, then, it’s best to come up with the general areas you’d like to discuss (this will largely be determined by the amount of space you have), and to divide your paper mentally between those.
+When thinking about your structure, then, it’s best to come up with the general areas you’d like to discuss (this will largely be determined by the amount of space you have) and to divide your academic papers mentally between those.

 The Comparative Analysis